planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Leave this preview window open and open up a new browser tab.
 In the new tab, navigate back to the main GeoServer web interface page.

-In order to view the SLD for this layer, we need to find out which style is associated with this layer.
-To do this, click on Layers under Data on the left side of the page, then click on the Layer Name link of countries.
+In order to view the style for this layer, we need to find out which style is associated with this layer.
+To do this, click Layers under Data on the left side of the page.

+Click the Layer Name link of countries.

 You are now back at the layer configuration page.
-Notice there are four tabs on this page, Data (the default), Publishing, Dimensions, and Tile Caching.
-Click on the Publishing tab, then scroll down to the entry that says Default Styles.
+Notice there are four tabs on this page: Data (default), Publishing, Dimensions, Tile Caching.

+Click the Publishing tab, then scroll down to the entry that says Default Styles.
 Make a note of the name of the style.
-(In the case of earth:countries the name of the style is called polygon.)
+(In the case of earth:countries, the name of the style is called polygon.)

 --------------------------------------------------